• Skip to primary navigation

 Fermented veggies can be added to your favorite savory dish since a little goes a long way.
 They are really there to enhance the flavor profile of the meal rather than dominate it.
 One of my favorite breakfast combos is a little kimchi served alongside eggs such as in this kimchi breakfast bowl, or added to a breakfast burrito.

 And you needn't follow an actual recipe if you're in a hurry!
 Just a tablespoon or so of fermented vegetables served on the side of your favorite style of eggs is amazing.
-(My favorite is sunny side up with a side of kimchi.) 🙂 If you're having breakfast potatoes, those also go great with a little sauerkraut or fermented beets to wake things up.
+(My favorite is kimchi scrambled eggs.) 🙂 If you're having breakfast potatoes, those also go great with a little sauerkraut or fermented beets to wake things up.

 And for you sweet breakfast fans, yogurt or kefir both offer a ton of options for breakfast.
 From a fruit and yogurt parfait to overnight oats with kefir, there are so many great ways to add some awesome cultured foods into your morning routine.
 I also love serving French toast topped with whipped Greek yogurt and berries for an extra special breakfast or brunch event.